 It is clear to see why wedding photographers would want to use soft proofing.
 A basic understanding of what is soft proofing in Lightroom is the first step.
 The key is to get all of the colors of your images to fit within the printer color profile and you will create a smooth workflow for images you want to print.

-Find out additional ways to streamline your workflow and make it fast when you access our Online Training: Advanced Lightroom Skillsets with Jared Platt.
+Find out additional ways to streamline your workflow, understand additional edits that can be made to your images, and make it fast when you access our Online Training: Advanced Lightroom Skillsets with Jared Platt.
 Throughout the Online Training, Jared focuses on how to maximize Lightroom to speed up your post-wedding workflow.
 Click on the banner to learn more from the industry’s Lightroom expert!